Full Job Description

 - Additional vacancies may be filled from this announcement upon its closing.

-How You Will Be EvaluatedYou will be evaluated for this job based on how well you meet the qualifications above.Specifically you will be evaluated on the following job elements:
+How You Will Be EvaluatedYou will be evaluated for this job based on how well you meet the qualifications above.Specifically you will be evaluated on the following competencies:

 Military Spouse Preference: If you are entitled to military spouse preference, in order to receive this preference you must choose the spousal eligibility in your application package referencing MSP Military Spouse Preference.
 Your preference entitlement will be verified by the employing agency.
 If you are claiming military spouse preference and qualified for the position, your name will be placed below preference eligible veteran candidates and above non-preference candidates on a list sent to the hiring manager for employment consideration.
-To claim Military Spouse Preference (MSP) please complete the Military Spouse PPP Self-Certification Checklist
+See the Required Documents section for information regarding documents you must submit to apply for this position and to claim your Military Spouse Preference (MSP).

-Background checks and security clearanceSecurity clearanceNot RequiredDrug test requiredNoPosition sensitivity and riskNon-sensitive (NS)/Low RiskTrust determination processSuitability/Fitness
+Background checks and security clearanceSecurity clearanceOtherDrug test requiredNoPosition sensitivity and riskNon-sensitive (NS)/Low RiskTrust determination processSuitability/Fitness

 - Required DocumentsRequired DocumentsApplication packages should include the following documents: